vegaprotocol/vega/visor/run-config.md

 ## *DataNodeConfig*
-Allows to configure Data node binary and it's arguments.
+Configures the Data node binary and its arguments.

 ### Fields